YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn2/README.md

 in turn contains `<if clause>`, these definitions are necessarily recursive.

-Moreover,  we have the following proposition
+Moreover,  we have the following _proposition_:

 ```
 <statement> ::= <statement> ; <statement>